Morocco entry requirements for Philippines passport holders

 Valid passport

-Morocco strictly enforces the 6-month passport validity rule.
-Airlines check this at check-in and will deny boarding if your passport expires sooner.
-Overstaying your visa-free period costs 100 MAD per day (about $10 USD), paid at the airport before departure.
+Your passport must have at least 6 months remaining validity from your date of entry.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Overstaying your 90-day visa-free period costs 100 MAD per day (about $10), payable at the airport departure counter.

 Required